huggingface/blog/sdxl_jax.md

 params["scheduler"] = scheduler_state
 ```

-We are now ready to setup our prompt and the rest of the pipeline inputs.
+We are now ready to set up our prompt and the rest of the pipeline inputs.

 ```Python
 default_prompt = "high-quality photo of a baby dolphin ​​playing in a pool and wearing a party hat"